pachyderm/docs-content/2.3.x/enterprise/auth/_index.md

 ```
 {{% /notice %}}

-1. Create a connector and [connect the IdP of your choice to Pachyderm (Dex)](./authentication/idp-dex).
+1. Create a connector and [connect the IdP of your choice to {{%productName%}} (Dex)](./authentication/idp-dex).
-1. Optional: Manage your Authorization. i.e.,[assign specific Roles to IdP users](./authorization/role-binding) on given Pachyderm resources.
+1. Optional: Manage your Authorization. i.e.,[assign specific Roles to IdP users](./authorization/role-binding) on given {{%productName%}} resources.

-Any registered IdP user will then be able to log into their IdP and access Pachyderm resources according to the privileges they were granted.
+Any registered IdP user will then be able to log into their IdP and access {{%productName%}} resources according to the privileges they were granted.

 See the Identity Provider High Level Diagram below: